My £50,000 WooCommerce Hosting Disaster

 - One-click restore options

-- Query optimization tools
+- Query optimisation tools

 Database location matters too.
 UK stores need UK hosting for faster database connections.
 Remote databases add 100-300ms to every page load.